RobotsBuildingEducation/RobotsBuildingEducation/app/src/common/markdowns/humanComputerInteraction.md

-### Storytelling Recipe

-Explore ideas at a high level.
-These concepts can be applied to essays, videos, stories, musical orchestrations and so forth.
-They’re recursions of each other.

-#### INTRO (FIRST 2 SECONDS)

-Create a hook

-1. Set expectations
-   Meet the expectations set by the header text and first shot

-#### INTRO (FIRST 15 SECONDS)

-Create commitment

-1. Context
-   Make the video make sense

-2. Introduce the stakes
-   How will you be rewarded for watching?
-   How much energy was put into creating this?

-3. Knowledge sharing
-   What trail or breadcrumbs of information can you provide?

-#### BODY

-Create engagement

-1. Camera motion
-   change the space every 2-5 seconds to capture words, thoughts or frames Study films like The Titanic to understand things like suspense or emotion

-2. Scripts
-   Add additional conversations like jokes, flashbacks, or additional narratives Have periods where you heat up and cool down the plot.
-Too much energy is exhausting, not enough energy is boring.
-Break these into larger subframes of the video that capture a block of scenes.

-#### CONCLUSION

-Create reward

-1. Payoff and reward
-   Either introduce the result or complete the result End with a tone or message, generally something positive, funny, wholesome etc.

-2. Scripts
-   Add additional conversations like jokes, flashbacks, or additional narratives Have periods where you heat up and cool down the plot.
-Too much energy is exhausting, not enough energy is boring.
-Break these into larger subframes of the video that capture a block of scenes.

-REVISIONS
-Create improvements

-Get feedback
-Where does it feel stale?
-Where does the context lose sense?
-Do people’s behavior change while watching something?
-Ask for thoughts or reviews

 ## Content Review (20M+ views)

 These findings provide valuable insights into the dynamics of viral content, the role of community ethos, and the importance of timeliness and relevance.